Albaforce/CTF_WriteUp/DFIR/ghost/README.md

 ~you may want to check discord as well ~

 # initial analysis
-From the descreption i notice that for sure i need to focus to some details because they are talking about ghost == hidden things == things you can't see.
-Also we only have .xlsm file and the first guess in my mind is something in the macros .
+From the description, it's clear that I need to focus on hidden details, as the reference to a "ghost" suggests something unseen or concealed.
+Additionally, the only provided file is an .xlsm (Excel macro-enabled file), which immediately makes me think that the macros might contain something important.

 # analysis
+### Step 1: Inspecting the excel file
-When opening the file this image pops up, and if you focus more you can see the name of sheet " Sheet one and **!only** " means there is another hidden sheet.
+Upon opening the file, an image pops up.
+If you pay close attention, you can see that the sheet is named " Sheet one and **!only** " means there is another hidden sheet.

 ![image](https://github.com/user-attachments/assets/49f32b32-4f1e-4f2d-9610-b0a747ebe69d)

-The second sheet have some arabic flags and text on it to ** pray and support them **, when making some changes on them " moving ,changing text color, deleting " i notice that there is a text hidden below **lebanon flag** and said  **"Can_You_See_My_ghostie_Password?"** but where to put it ?
+Indeed, after further inspection, I found a second hidden sheet.
+This sheet contained several *Arabic flags and text encouraging prayer and support*.

+When I attempted to interact with the sheet by **moving elements, changing text color, or deleting content**, I discovered hidden text beneath the Lebanon flag and said  **"Can_You_See_My_ghostie_Password?"** but where should i use this password ?

 <img src="https://github.com/user-attachments/assets/d111931a-c785-4e5d-ab01-b7b90f51435c" alt="image2" style="width:400px;height:400px; display: flex; "/> <img src="https://github.com/user-attachments/assets/feb092bb-b599-430c-8df5-298a50606d08" alt="image3" style="width:400px; display: flex;"/>

+### Step 2:Examining the Macros
-After checking the macros i found this one that ping to this website *https://pastebin.com/wAxAYrx1*
+Since the file is macro-enabled (.xlsm), I checked the VBA macros and found the following script that ping to this website *https://pastebin.com/wAxAYrx1*
 ```
 Rem Attribute VBA_ModuleType=VBAModule
 Option VBASupport 1